PowerShell Library for HPE Compute Ops Management

 With HPE GreenLake:

-- Configuring workspace, inviting new users and assigning roles
+- Inviting users and assigning workspace and organization roles

 With HPE Compute Ops Management: